7 Best San Francisco Summer Camps 2022

 Celsius and Beyond offer spring, summer, and winter break camps, as well as science camps and workshops.
 Kids in grades 1st through 9th grade are organized into different groups.

 There is a wide range of activities, including math, science, woodworking, chef training, astronomy, and much more.
-There are also specialized camps that teach about DNA, surgery, medical care, and genetics.
+There are also specialized San Francisco summer camps that teach about DNA, surgery, medical care, and genetics.

 The programs are meant to start with exposure to STEM subjects but offer detailed and deep dives into various scientific matters.